NUOJIN/NUOJIN.github.io/_pages/cv.md

 ## Preprints

-- **N. Cheng***, L. Papenmeier, S. Becker, L. Nardi.
+- **N. Cheng***, L. Papenmeier*, S. Becker, L. Nardi.
 “A Unified Framework for Entropy Search and Expected Improvement in Bayesian Optimization”.

 - O. A. Malik*, Y. Xu*, **N. Cheng***, S. Becker, A. Doostan, A. Narayan.
 “Fast algorithms for monotone lower subsets of Kronecker least squares problems”.